beta382/Brainfuck/README.md

 `Brainfuck` is not a vulgar word.
 It is the name of a programming language, so don't be turned off by the name.
-However, feel free to be turned off by the esoteric nature of the language, and keep in mind that although `Brainfuck` is not a vulgar word, it has a very high chance of creating vulgar words if you do choose to develop with it.
+However, feel free to be turned off by the esoteric nature of the language, and keep in mind that although it is not a vulgar word, it has a very high chance of creating vulgar words if you do choose to develop with it.

-You can find out more about `Brainfuck` [here](en.wikipedia.com/wiki/Brainfuck).
+You can find out more about `Brainfuck` [here](http://en.wikipedia.com/wiki/Brainfuck).

 ##How do I run one of these?